Sudhir-Dharan/Talk_Storytelling_Analysis/README.md

 # 🗂 Talk Storytelling Analyzer

-This document outlines the structure, purpose, and technical components of the `storytelling_analysis.zip` project, which is a lightweight app designed to mine storytelling patterns from TED Talks using YouTube transcripts.
+This document outlines the structure, purpose, and technical components of the `Talk_Storytelling_Analysis` project, which is a lightweight app designed to mine storytelling patterns from TED Talks using YouTube transcripts.

 ---